cwrau/webserver/README.md

 Can run without privileges, as non-root, and without any capabilities.

-Environment variable `ROOT` can be set to a filename which should be served under `/`.
-Default is set to `/index.html`
+Environment variable `INDEX` can be set to `TRUE` which enables the serving of `index.html` files under their corresponding directories.
+Default is set to `TRUE`

 Also responds with `204` on `/` for health checks, e.g. for kubernetes, even if there is no file for `/`.